 I was born in Bonn in 1973, but spent my formative years in South Africa before moving back to Germany at 16.

-After graduating from high school, I studied art history but longed for creative practical activity, so I dropped out to do an apprenticeship as a carpenter.
-I spent a few years in upscale furniture construction until I became more and more interested in graphic design.
-Self-taught I started freelancing and still have my own company today.
+After graduating from high school, I studied art history, but I longed for creative, practical work and so I gave up my studies to do an apprenticeship as a cabinetmaker.
+I spent a few years in upscale furniture construction before I started focussing on sculpture.
+Here I found the arena in which I could be truly creative.